6 Ways to Develop a More Customer Focused Business

 Allow Your Customer Service Employees to Bend the Rules

-Consider training your employees on what to do in different types of situations.
+Consider training your employees on what to do in different types of situations about customer focused business.
 This allows them to make judgment calls as necessary so they do not waste anyone’s time during the moment.
 This type of planning allows you to give your staff guidelines they can use in different types of situations.
 If someone has been waiting longer than a certain amount of time for help, you might offer a snack or beverage.
 This type of learning allows them to anticipate needs before they arise.

 Have Everyone Work in the Department

 Don’t let your client facing employees be the only ones who serve customers.
 Whether it’s IT employees, HR workers, or upper management, everyone should understand the needs and wants they need to grant.
-It’s a good idea to train each person in customer service, which allows them to listen and understand what is needed.
+It’s a good idea to train each person in customer service.
+This allows them to listen and understand what you need for a customer focused business strategy.
 It will begin to shape every part of your business, changing the way your employees do their jobs.

 Be Transparent in Your Relationships

 Many companies find it hard to accommodate client requests all the time since clients may become unreasonable or irate.
 Sometimes, there may be too many requests for you to handle.
-It’s these cases that might prevent you from thinking the customer is always right.
-You can’t give them what they want all the time, but some customers might become irate if they do not get what they want.
+It’s these cases that might prevent you from thinking the customer is always right in a customer focused business.
+You can’t give them what they want all the time.
+But some customers might become irate if they do not get what they want.
 Other times, you may have too many clients who want too many things.
 If you can’t please them in these instances, it’s a good idea to let them know why you can’t assist them.

 Part of building a good customer experience strategy is building trust, so try to be transparent in handling the situation.
 Your clients want to feel like they are being heard, even if they don’t get what they ask for.
 You may explain why you have a certain policy in place, which can help them understand.
 Many times, people are more accommodating if they have the reason behind a policy.
 Even if the reason does not make as much sense to the client, they may appreciate having more transparency in place.
 If they can see there is progress made for them, they are even more likely to be accommodating.

 You can get to the root of many issues by asking questions to get to the root of customer service issues.
 Of course, those involved will need to be persistent and work hard to get there.
-The idea is not to blame anyone but to instead see if there are procedures that do not work as well as they should.
-Getting to the core of the issue requires you to tweak processes as necessary.
+The idea is not to blame anyone.
+But to instead see if there are procedures that do not work as well as they should.
+Getting to the core of the issue requires you to tweak processes as necessary for a customer focused business.
 A customer-first approach requires you to analyze the structure of your business.
 You need to ask questions to understand the client, and you need to make sure every employee is thoughtful and involved.
 The front lines need to be equipped so they can anticipate needs before they arise.

 David is a dynamic, analytical, solutions-focused bilingual Financial Professional, highly regarded for devising and implementing actionable plans resulting in measurable improvements to customer acquisition and retention, revenue generation, forecasting, and new business development.